 I’m not going to lie, I am so excited to plan an awesome wedding.
 I am excited for the food, the dress, the venue, the pictures, EVERYTHING!
 And of course, since I am a personal finance blogger, I have also been thinking about the average cost of a wedding and I’ve been adding everything up over and over again.

-As most of you can guess, we don’t have anyone helping us with the wedding.
-My mother doesn’t care and my dad passed away almost 5 years ago.
-However, I also wouldn’t expect anyone to help us pay since we have been together for almost 7 years, and moved out of our respective homes 6 years ago.
+I don’t expect anyone to help us pay since we have been together for almost 7 years, and moved out of the homes we grew up in 6 years ago.
 The average wedding cost over $25,000, which is a scary number.
 The average cost of a wedding seems to be so expensive!

 Paying for our own wedding is definitely possible, but I would prefer to spend less than $20,000 since we do want to buy a new house next year.
 Now, $20,000 is a lot, but we do plan on having probably 200 to 300 people at the wedding.
 The number was going to be higher but we decided that there’s a lot of people that we could cut and make it more of a family and close friends event.

 Yes, I know most think this is an insane amount to spend (especially in the personal finance world), but I do think it’s worth it.
 I have almost no family.
 I love W’s family, and having a big wedding to celebrate everything is very important to me.
 I never once had a family gathering in my family, so this means a lot.
 It’ll be fun and if we can afford it, then I see no harm in it.